 Your Ultimate Registration Prep Checklist

 There are some exceptions to these dates.
-These dates apply within the United States and its territories, and are not necessarily accurate outside of the US.
+These dates apply inside the United States and its territories and are not necessarily accurate outside of the US.

 Learn from the best.
 Our instructors are 99th percentile SAT scorers.
 This means that they know the material covered on the SAT as well as anyone, and they are experienced and talented at communicating this material to students.
 Don’t entrust your SAT prep – and your money, and your future – to an instructor who is anything less than an actual expert in the material he or she is teaching; there is too much on the line.

 Thanks for joining us today for this post.
-Check back in soon for more discussion of all things SAT and SAT.
+Check back in soon for more discussion of all things SAT and ACT on our website, Prep Expert.
 Until then, study hard!